-- within a 10-mile radius of the school see Appendix 6. - within school working hours of 8am to 4.30pm Monday-Thursday or 8am-4pm Fridays - incur no cost - low risk
+- within the immediate local area of Clare.

+- within school working hours of 8am to 4.30pm Monday-Thursday or 8am-4pm Fridays

+- incur no cost

+- low risk

-Notification of Day visits is given by written letter prior to the event.
+Notification of Day visits is given by written letter/email prior to the event.